zx80/flask-simple-auth/README.md

 Most features can be adjusted or extended to particular needs through numerous directives and hooks.
 Authentication and authorization callback invocations are cached for efficiency.
-Also, [pydantic](https://docs.pydantic.dev/) or dataclass parameters are supported out of the box.
+Also, [pydantic](https://docs.pydantic.dev/), dataclass and generic type parameters are supported out of the box.

 ## More